When Should a Board Use an External Board Evaluation?

 Is the board equipped for the company’s next chapter?

-As strategy evolves, boards often use a board skills analysis to reassess whether board composition, committee structures, skills, and succession priorities still align with what the company will need next.
+As markets change and strategy evolves, boards often reassess whether composition, committee structures, skills, and succession priorities still align with what the company will need next.

 Are sensitive issues being avoided?